savvyclutch/savvyclutch.github.io/_posts/2017-01-20-centos6-compiling-python-with-custom-OpenSSL-to-support-ALPN-for-HTTP2-and-APN.md

 Prior to `pyopenssl` you may need `ibffi` `libffi-devel` packages.

 **Additional**:
-There is a way to compile NGINX to serve as HTTP/2 server under CentOS6, check this script: https://gist.github.com/kennwhite/6b6250e635c45c92a118a7a5cdc052c6
+There is a way to compile NGINX to serve as HTTP/2 server under CentOS6, check this script: [script](https://gist.github.com/kennwhite/6b6250e635c45c92a118a7a5cdc052c6)
-On stack overflow for Python 3.4: http://stackoverflow.com/questions/23548188/how-do-i-compile-python-3-4-with-custom-openssl
+On stack overflow for Python 3.4: [How do I compile python 3.4 withcustom openssl](http://stackoverflow.com/questions/23548188/how-do-i-compile-python-3-4-with-custom-openssl)